sgoodluck/kubernetes-infra-project/README.md

 Open a browser and navigage to: [http://localhost:5000](http://localhost:5000)

-You should now be able to observe real time messages on the browser including a client-side calculated time difference between message receipts.
+You should now be able to observe real time messages on the browser including a client-side calculated time difference between message receipts (you may need to refresh the browser).
 To exit from the terminal where you are forwarding ports, simply hit `Enter`

 ### Project Organization